Al Jafree Md Yusop

-Al Jafree Md Yusop is a Malaysian writer and director of TV and feature films.
+Al Jafree Md Yusop (born 4 October 1966) is a Malaysian writer and director of television and feature films.

 Biography

-Al Jafree Md Yusop (b.
-1966) studied in MARA Junior Science College Kuala Terengganu in 1979, before furthering his studies at UiTM in Arau, Perlis to secure a Diploma in Planting, Industry and Management.
-After a decade with International Islamic University Malaysia as an accountant and IT manager, he left full-time employment and began a 3-year period he refers to as "Proses Malas" (Malay for "lazy process") where he spent time watching films, reading and travelling.
+Al Jafree Md Yusop born on 4 October 1966, studied in MARA Junior Science College Kuala Terengganu in 1979, before furthering his studies at UiTM in Arau, Perlis to secure a Diploma in Planting, Industry and Management.
+After a decade with International Islamic University Malaysia as an accountant and IT manager, he left full-time employment and began a 3-year period he refers to as "Proses Malas" (Malay for "lazy process") where he spent time watching films, reading, and traveling.